Betiiy/alx-system_engineering-devops/0x00-shell_basics/README.md

-display cutrrent directory in long format also display hidden files
+display the current directory in long format also display hidden files in current directory